nautobot/nautobot-ansible/docs/plugins/ip_address_module.rst

         <div class="ansible-option-cell">

-      With state \ :literal:`present`\ , if an interface is given, it will ensure that an IP inside this prefix (and vrf, if given) is attached to this interface.
-Otherwise, it will get the next available IP of this prefix and attach it.
       With state \ :literal:`new`\ , it will force to get the next available IP in this prefix.
-If an interface is given, it will also force to attach it.
           Required if state is \ :literal:`present`\  or \ :literal:`new`\  when no address is given.
           Unused if an address is specified.